National Democratic Party (Namibia)

-After being dormant for three decades the NDP contested in the 2015 local authority elections in the Zambezi Region but failed to gain a seat.
-In 2019 it contested the national assembly election and gathered 4,559 votes (0.6%), not enough to gain a seat in parliament.
-It also competed in the 2024 Namibian General Election and received 6,647 votes (0.61%), which gained the party one seat.
+After being dormant for three decades, the NDP contested the 2015 local authority elections in the Zambezi Region but failed to gain a seat.
+In 2019 it contested the National Assembly election and received 4,559 votes (0.6%), not enough to gain a seat in parliament.
+It also competed in the 2024 Namibian general election and received 6,647 votes (0.61%), which gained the party one seat.